w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 :::

+To clear the on-chain storage of a successful or expired spend, Treasury pallet's `checkStatus` extrinsic can be used.
+The transaction fees paid for issuing this extrinsic will be refunded.

 ### Proposing a "Void" for a Staged Proposal

 If a proposal that hasn't completed all of its spends needs to be voided, the `treasury.voidSpend`